Mark Fanthorpe of Umbrella dispenses sound advice on how to avoid being seduced by your designer.

 What we certainly don’t do is control the process.
-The client and their vision does.
+The client and their vision do.

 This vision is where the commercial seeds are sown because the idea is informed by the research done into the target market.
 They should be having a commercial discussion from the outset, so that we can tailor our response to their objectives.
 The better our understanding of the commercial imperatives, the better our response will be.

-Remember, you don’t have to spend a fortune to get great results.
+Remember, you don’t have to spend a fortune on a designer to get great results.